SEO Spring Cleaning: Refresh Your Nashville Website for Maximum Visibility

 The goal isn’t just fewer pages but better-quality pages.
 Search engines reward websites that maintain high content standards throughout their structure.

-Practical SEO tip: Export your sitemap and sort pages by last modification date.
+Quick action: Export your sitemap and sort pages by last modification date.
 Pages unchanged for over two years deserve review for potential removal or significant updates.
 Use Google Analytics to identify pages with zero traffic over six months for removal consideration.
+Always set up 301 redirects before removing any page to preserve backlink value.

 Broken links multiply faster than weeds in Nashville’s changing business environment.
 Local establishments close, websites redesign, vendor relationships end, and content management systems update, leaving trails of broken connections throughout your site.